MikaHirano/merkle-tool/TIMESTAMPING.md

 ## Overview

 This application provides **blockchain timestamping** capabilities, allowing you to create cryptographic proofs that your files existed at a specific point in time.
-This is inspired by [OpenTimestamps](https://opentimestamps.org/), a decentralized timestamping protocol, but implemented using Arbitrum blockchain for enhanced security and decentralization.
+This is inspired by [OpenTimestamps](https://opentimestamps.org/), a decentralized timestamping protocol, but implemented using Ethereum and Arbitrum blockchains for enhanced security and decentralization.

 ## What is Timestamping?

 Timestamping is the process of proving that certain data existed at a specific point in time.
 In the context of this application:

 1. **You generate a Merkle root** from your files/folders
-2. **You commit this root to the blockchain** (Arbitrum)
+2. **You commit this root to the blockchain** (Ethereum Mainnet or Arbitrum)
 3. **The blockchain provides immutable proof** that your data existed when the transaction was included in a block

 This creates a **cryptographic proof** that cannot be forged or backdated, as it relies on the blockchain's consensus mechanism.